Pevnik-Labs/Axi/Demo/Layers.md

 - if *P* and *Q* are weakly normalizing, then so is *Q over P*
 - *Q over P* is a conservative extension of *Q*, i.e. a theorem is provable in *Q over P* if and only if it is provable in *Q*

-Together these theorems guarantee that thecore of T-Axi is weakly normalizing, from which follows that its logic is consistent.
+Together these theorems guarantee that the core of T-Axi is weakly normalizing, from which follows that its logic is consistent.